dynamite: An R Package for Dynamic Multivariate Panel Models: Model fitting and posterior inference

+A custom \proglang{Stan} model code can be provided via \code{custom_stan_model}, which can be either a \class{character} string containing the model code or a path to a \code{.stan} file that contains the model code.
+Using this argument will override the automatically generated model code and it is intended for expert users only.
+Model customization is discussed at greater length in the related package vignette that can be accessed by writing \code{vignette("dynamite_custom", package = "dynamite")}.
+The \code{debug} argument can be used for various debugging options (see \code{?dynamite} for further information on these options and other arguments of the function).

 The \code{data} argument should be supplied in long format, i.e., with \(N \times T\) rows in case of balanced panel data.
-Acceptable column types of \code{data} are \class{integer}, \class{logical}, \class{double}, \class{character}, and objects of class \class{factor}.
+Acceptable column types of \code{data} are \class{integer}, \class{logical}, \class{double}, \class{character}, objects of class \class{factor}, and objects of class \class{ordered factor}.
 Columns of the \class{character} type will be converted to \class{factor} columns.
-Beyond these standard types, any special classes such as \class{Date} whose internal storage type is one of aforementioned types can be used, but these classes will be dropped, and the columns will be converted to their respective storage types.
+Beyond these standard types, any special classes such as \class{Date} whose internal storage type is one of the aforementioned types can be used, but these classes will be dropped, and the columns will be converted to their respective storage types.
 List columns are not supported.
 The \code{time} argument should be a \class{numeric} or a \class{factor} column of \code{data}.
 If \code{time} is a \class{factor} column, it will be converted to an \class{integer} column.
-For categorical response channels, \class{ordered factor} columns are also accepted, and they will be converted to unordered \class{factor} columns.
 Missing values in both response and predictor columns are supported but non-finite values are not.
-Observations with missing predictor or response values are omitted from the data when the model is fitted.
+Observations with missing covariate or response values are omitted from the data when the model is fitted.